0xForked/a-rest/README.md

     Email config
-    Go to booting/app.php and change username and password as yours. if your want to make a custom body you can delete or comment on line 270, in AuthController and your cant put your custom body email in folder resources/view/email.twig
+    Go to booting/app.php and change username and password as yours. if your want to make a custom body you can delete or comment on line 270, in AuthController and your can put your custom body email in folder resources/view/email.twig

 ### folder dan file
     root |